 However, I would not want to emulate either one.
 So, why would I chose “monk” as part of my name?

-In Christian monasticism, it has not always been the same.
+In Christian monasticism, it has not been uniformly observed in history.
 The earliest monks or ascetics (as they were also called) would separate themselves from the world in order to dedicate themselves fully to the study of God’s Word and to prayer and to meditation.
 They often did this alone in the wilderness but in time communities came to be formed and it also became a practice in the early Christian church that Church leaders would come out of these ascetics.
 In other words, they didn’t stay in isolation forever – unlike many of the later and even modern ones.

 I have found the most redeeming value in the practices of these earliest monks/ascetics over any of the others.
 Even so, that does not mean I am standing here today agreeing with everything any of them ever said or did that we have recorded.